top of page

 Emma Weiser

 Emma worked in the lab in 2019 and assembled a collection of pollinators from areas around the university to represent the diversity of campus insects.
-She is currently working on oyster hatcheries at the University of Maryland Center for Environmental Science.
+She is currently working on oyster hatcheries at UL Lafayette.

 2021 Field Crew